jmacthefatcat/game-list/_games/gears-2.md

 ---
-title: Gears of War 2
+title: 'Gears of War 2'
 platform: Xbox One
 ---